Understanding Low Back Pain: Common Mistakes and Simple Fixes

 You’re Not Broken — You Can Fix What’s Causing Low Back Pain

-Low back pain doesn’t mean you’re broken.
-It just means your body is asking for better alignment, better breathing, and better sequencing.
+Experiencing low back pain doesn’t mean you’re broken.
+It simply indicates that your body is asking for better alignment, improved breathing, and enhanced movement sequencing.